tshort/FunctionalModels.jl/docs/src/basics.md

 reinit(a, 4.0)  # c becomes 16.0
 ```

-Parameters are a special type of Discrete variable.
+`Parameter`s are a special type of `Discrete` variable.
 These can be used
 as input to models.
 These stay alive through flattening and simulation
 creation.
 They can be updated externally from one simulation to the
 next.